 For more information on PyTorch and Cloud TPU, see the PyTorch/XLA user guide.

-PyTorch runs on the Cloud TPU node architecture using a library called XRT, which allows sending XLA graphs and runtime instructions over TensorFlow gRPC connections and executing them on the TensorFlow servers.
+PyTorch runs on the Cloud TPU node architecture using a library called XRT.
+XRT sends XLA graphs and runtime instructions over gRPC to be run on TensorFlow servers.
 A user VM is required for each TPU Host.

-With TPU VMs there is no need for user VMs because you can run your code directly on the TPU hosts.
+With TPU VMs, your JAX code runs directly on the TPU hosts.